-Your employer will determine if you are eligible for SEBB benefits based on eligibility in WAC 182-31-040 and your specific employment circumstances.
-Paid holidays do not count toward the required hours, except for if you are hired late in the school year.
-View the eligibility basics infographic and fact sheet.
+Your employer will determine if you are eligible for SEBB benefits based on eligibility in WAC 182-31-040 and your specific work circumstances.

 If your work pattern or schedule changes

-If you are not anticipated to work 630 hours at the beginning of the school year, but you do actually reach 630 hours, you become eligible on the date you work your 630th hour.
+If you are not anticipated to work 630 hours at the beginning of the school year, but you do actually work 630 hours, you become eligible on the date you work your 630th hour.
 Benefits begin on the first day of the following month.
 If eligibility is established in the month of August, benefits begin on September 1 only if you are determined eligible for the employer contribution toward SEBB benefits for the school year that begins on September 1.

-If you are eligible for SEBB benefits at the beginning of the year, but your work schedule is revised so that you are no longer anticipated to work 630 hours during the school year, your eligibility and your coverage end the last day of the month in which the change is effective.
+If you are eligible for SEBB benefits at the beginning of the year, but your work schedule is revised so that you are no longer anticipated to work 630 hours during the school year, your eligibility for the employer contribution toward SEBB benefits ends the last day of the month in which the change in your work schedule is effective.

-Eligibility based on hours worked the previous two years
+Eligibility based on hours worked the previous two school years

-If your district does not consider you eligible after having worked at least 630 hours the previous two consecutive school years, they must notify you in writing of the specific reasons that you are not anticipated to work at least 630 hours in the current school year.
+If your employer does not consider you eligible after having worked at least 630 hours the previous two school years, they must notify you in writing of the specific reasons why you are not anticipated to work at least 630 hours in the current school year.
 You have the right to appeal the eligibility determination.
 The letter from your employer will have instructions on how to appeal.

-If you work in more than one SEBB organization
+If you work in more than one position within one SEBB organization

 All of your paid hours (including paid leave hours, and paid holidays) as a school employee within the same school district or charter school, or as a represented employee of the same educational service district (ESD) count in the calculation of hours to determine your eligibility.
-You cannot “stack” hours from different school districts, charter schools, or ESDs to reach the eligibility.
+You cannot “stack” hours from different school districts, charter schools, or ESDs to reach the eligibility level of 630 hours.

 Returning school employees have uninterrupted coverage